jackbustertann/strava_exploration_v2/docs/index.md

   - Reduce build time using incremental models. ✅
   - Define re-usable and consistent metrics using the MetricFlow.
   - Detect data quality and source freshness issues using tests.
-- Trigger DBT refresh job on detection of file.
+- Trigger DBT refresh job via API.
 - Manage cloud infrastructure as code using Terraform.
-- Manage/Schedule data injestion pipelines in Airflow.
+- Orchestrate data injestion pipelines in Airflow.